In July 2013 I graduated from Staffordshire University with a first class degree in Film, Television and Radio Studies.

 The university's annual RSL, Cre8 Radio, allowed me to present the weekend breakfast show and I continued my role as Technical Manager.
 I helped cover the 2012 Olympic Torch Relay through Stoke-on-Trent and the annual Tour Series cycle race through Hanley City Centre.

-During August, I went back to One Sound FM at Lincoln's One Event (formerly Grapevine) after presenting there in 2010 and 2011.
-I presented the two hour Teatime show and created the imaging for the station.
+Every year I work on One Sound FM at Lincoln's One Event (formerly Grapevine), after a stint there in 2010 and 2011.
+I've presented the dinnertime show and created the imaging for the station.
+For the 2015 broadcast I'll be the station manager and breakfast show presenter.

-I first started doing web design when I did the original Act II website in 2006.
+I first started doing web design in 2006.

-For the first year of KingsStock Music Festival (2010), I designed their WordPress based website and continued developing it since.
-In Autumn 2013, I worked with Dan Smith to integrate ticket sales into the website for their first Christmas season event.
+In 2010, I designed KingsStock Music Festival's WordPress based website and have continued developing it since.
+In Autumn 2013, I worked to integrate ticket sales into the website for the first Christmas season event.

-In 2010 I became one of the first part time staff at Staffordshire University's Students' Union dedicated to their website design.
-I assisted with updating content, creating new and exciting campaigns, as well as helping them through two redesigns of the entire site.
+Whilst at university, I became one of the first part time staff at Staffordshire University's Students' Union dedicated to their website.
+I assisted with updating content, creating new and exciting campaigns, as well as going through two redesigns of the entire site.

 Off the back of OMG, I also took on the responsibility for Cre8 Radio's website, which is still hosted and maintained on a regular basis whilst they are off-air.

-As a volunteer at Cross Rhythms during my first two years at university, I designed their Radioplayer console, which is still in use today.
+As a volunteer at Cross Rhythms during my first two years at university, I designed their first Radioplayer console.
 I also designed the Jam FM console for Scout Radio at Essex International Jamboree in 2012.

 For 2014, I decided to try a 'photo a day' blog.
 The result is my 365 Photo blog.